intrinio/javascript-sdk/docs/IndexApi.md

 # **getEconomicIndexDataPointNumber**
 > &#39;Number&#39; getEconomicIndexDataPointNumber(identifier, tag)

-Get Economic Index Data Point (Number)
+Data Point (Number) for an Economic Index

 Returns a numeric value for the given &#x60;tag&#x60; for the Economic Index with the given &#x60;identifier&#x60;